manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 There can be at most one `COUNT(DISTINCT)` per query.

-**`COUNT(DISTINCT)` against a distributed index or a real-time index consisting of multiple disk chunks may return inaccurate value.**
+**`COUNT(DISTINCT)` against a distributed index or a real-time index consisting of multiple disk chunks may return inaccurate results**, but the result should be accurate for a distributed index consisting of local plain indexes with the same schema.

 <!-- intro -->
 ##### Example: